MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ### Using Sphinx to build documentation

 The command below installs the Sphinx software and a theme for your Sphinx Documentation.
-The cookiecutter comes preconfigured to use the [Sphinx ReadTheDocs theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/) (or `sphinx_rtd_theme`), but there are many themes you can choose from if you wish.
-There are many themes available for Sphinx, and if you view the Sphinx [examples](https://www.sphinx-doc.org/en/master/examples.html) you will see several themes you could choose from.
+The cookiecutter comes preconfigured to use the [Sphinx ReadTheDocs theme] (or `sphinx_rtd_theme`), but there are many themes you can choose from if you wish.
+There are many themes available for Sphinx, and if you view the Sphinx [examples][sphinx example] you will see several themes you could choose from.

 ~~~
 $ pip install sphinx sphinx_rtd_theme